WHO I AM

 I was originally planning on medical school because of my fascination in our brains' networks and how the trillions of connections coordinate to dictate each thought and action.
 But after working in technology and building software, I learned this fascination is transferable to an industry that is much more malleable and fast-paced.
 The software and Internet industries are significantly less restrained by regulations and ethics than the healthcare industry.
 In many ways, software mimics the mind with its algorithms, deductive reasonings, workflows, and input-output based logic.
 I wanted to go where my ideas are not only feasible but can be put to action quickly.
 Technology is the place to do that.
 And San Francisco is the world's nucleus for it.

-When I'm not advising startups on product and strategy, I'm weightlifting, eating keto, inhaling books, investing, listening to the Tim Ferriss podcast, riding my Ninja 300, drinking Napa cab, or exploring the world.
+When I'm not advising startups on product and strategy, I'm weightlifting, eating keto, inhaling books, listening to the Tim Ferriss podcast, riding my Ninja 300, drinking craft cocktails, or exploring the world.
 My 5-year plan consists of working on innovative technology that revolutionizes health and advances human longevity, focusing on product road-mapping, design, and strategy, to lead into building a VC fund that empowers passionate founders to do so.